Method of Economics Analysis

 Inductive method which is also called empirical method was adopted by the “Historical School of Economists”.
 It involves the process of reasoning from particular facts to general principle.
 This type of reasoning flows from facts to theory.
 First, we collect information and facts and then move towards providing evidence using economic theory and facts.
 This method formulates principles using the sub-methods- Observations, Experimentations, Statistical methods.

 Induction “is the process of reasoning from a part to the whole, from particulars to generals or from the individual to the universal.”
-Bacon described it as “an ascending process” in which facts are collected, arranged and then general conclusions are drawn.
+Bacon characterized it as “an ascending process” in which one collects and arranges facts, and then draws general conclusions.

 Inductive Reasoning lead to development of two theories : The Engel’s Law of Family Expenditure and the Malthusian Theory of Population.